Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Discussion

 On the other hand, we do see a strong dependence of galactic phenomena on the cosmic web at later times.
-As filaments accrete matter from underdense voids, they grow in width, and the physical properties of gas evolve toward less hospitable conditions for cold gas supply and star formation.
-In a cosmological zoom-in simulation using {\sc Ramses}, \citet{Ramsoy21} found that the filament gas density profile can be modeled as an isothermal cylinder with a core radius that closely tracks the size of the galaxy in which the filament ends, and which evolves as $\sim(1+z)^{-2.7}$.
-Interestingly, the functional form they use to model the gas density profile (their Eq.
-4) is very similar to the best-fit model we use to describe the {\medssfr}-{\sigmafil} relationship (Eq.~\ref{eq:betamodel}), although with variable exponents.
-This likely has interesting implications for the physical mechanism connecting the gas density in filaments to the gas supply and star formation in galaxies.
-We wish to explore this using simple analytical models in future work.
+As filaments accrete matter from underdense voids, they grow in density, and the physical properties of gas evolve toward less hospitable conditions for cold gas supply and star formation.
+In a cosmological zoom-in simulation using {\sc Ramses}, \citet{Ramsoy21} found that the filament gas density profile can be modeled as an isothermal cylinder with a core radius that closely tracks the size of the galaxy in which the filament ends, and evolving as $\sim\!(1+z)^{-2.7}$.
+However, once again, we note the different physical scales of filaments in their study and ours.
+We wish to explore the gaseous properties of filaments using simple analytical models in future work.